hammerheim-game/hammerheim-rules/5-warbands.md

 Trolls can rip a man apart with their bare hands.
 Trolls are able to regenerate damaged flesh, and so are all but impossible to kill.
-Not only that, they have the ability to vomit the corrosive contents over their victim, melting armour, flesh and bone with ease.
+Not only that, they have the ability to vomit the corrosive contents over their victim, melting armor, flesh and bone with ease.
 One particularly vicious form of Troll is the Stone Troll, whose hide is as tough as rock.
 They have the strange ability of sucking the very power of magic out of the surrounding area.
 River Trolls live in the